farid-fari/Av1an/README.md

 **NOTE**: if using `make` version lower than `4.3`, you should first run `make split` **without the `-j` argument**, and only then run the command above.

+### Input splitting

+The `--splitsfile` indicates where the splitting locations should be saved and restored.
+The default is next to your input file, with the `.csv` extension instead.
+If the file exists, the splits will be read from there.

+If the file doesn't exist, you will need for *PySceneDetect* to be installed (see requirements).
+You can either split the file evenly with `--splits`, or let *PySceneDetect* detect scene changes to split on.

+Scene detection can take a while, in which case it is recommended to use the `--splits` option.
+For no splits, specify `--splits 0`.